 Built of thatch and timber, the Victoria Falls Safari Lodge rises seven levels tall and offers the impression of a vast open-plan tree house.
 Surrounded by nature and wildlife, this property faces spectacular views of colorful sunsets and the vast woodland eco-region of the bushveld.
 In between activities, you can take advantage of the many relaxing facilities on site, including a two-tiered swimming pool and a private TV lounge.
 Enjoy meals at the award-winning MaKuwa-Kuwa Restaurant and try out the famous Buffalo Bar, which was included in Heinekens Great Bars of the World list.
 The lodge proudly provides first class hospitality and service, working towards exceeding your every experience.

 Ghoha Hills Savuti Lodge is perched high on the Ghoha Hills, overlooking the vast expanse of Savute within the Chobe National Park.
 The lodge is situated 20 km from the Savute Channel and approximately 45 minutes from the local airstrip.
 Thanks to its elevated position, this property offers breathtaking views, unique in Botswana.
-The lodge has been designed to take full advantage of the views, whether you are dining in the guest areas, taking a swim in the pool or sitting on the balcony of your chalet.
-Ghoha Hills features 9 canvas chalets and 2 family units with en-suite facilities and private viewing decks.
-The guest area is a large split level thatch building with semi-enclosed sides, shaded by large trees.
-Several private lounge and dining areas can be enjoyed, including a bar and curio shop, and on the lower level, you will find the fire-pit and a pool built into the rock.
+The lodge was designed to take full advantage of the scenery, so whether you are dining on the terrace, taking a swim in the pool or lounging on the balcony of your chalet, you can marvel at the natural beauty.
+This exclusive property features just 9 canvas chalets and 2 family units with en suite facilities and private viewing decks.

 Machaba Camp is situated in the game rich Khwai area, on the eastern edge of the Okavango Delta.
 The name Machaba is the local Setswana name for the Sycamore Fig Tree, which is the tree of life.
 The camp was built with a focus on the classic 1950’s style, featuring luxury safari tents, en-suite bathrooms and romantic outdoor showers.
 All the tents are situated on the ground and the pathways to the tents meander between beautiful large riverine trees.
 All 10 luxury tents are situated in the beautiful riverine tree line on the Khwai River, overlooking the famous Moremi Game Reserve.
 From these tented verandas, you can watch the daily parade of animals coming down to drink at the river in front of camp.
 The camp consists of 8 luxury twin tents and 2 luxury family tents.